Dafirex/Noise-Texture-Particles/README.md

 # Noise-Texture-Particles
-Shader for Unity particles that use noise textures as inputs to create different patterns
+Shader for Unity particles that use noise textures as inputs to create different patterns.\
+**When combining textures make sure to set them to read/write in the texture import settings.**

 # Demo
 [![Video](http://files.dafire.xyz/images/2n21bB.png)](http://files.dafire.xyz/videos/noiseparticles.mp4)